 Figure 13.1: Example of a map of ambient concentration of $PM{2.5}$ over a specific area plotted using hexbins.
 In this type of map, the color indicates pollutant concentration.
-In this example, colors indicate $PM{2.5}$ concentrations for data collected over a 1-year time period in San Francisco, CA. Map data © Mapbox, © OpenStreetMap.
+In this example, colors indicate $PM{2.5}$ concentrations for data collected over a one-year time period in San Francisco, CA. Map data © Mapbox, © OpenStreetMap.

 Figure 13.2: Example of plotting an enhancement-based dataset (TVOCs) as a heatmap.
 In this type of map, the density of individual enhancement events is shown, where the brighter colors indicate a higher density of detected enhancements.
-In this example, data collected over a 3-month period in San Bernardino, CA are shown.
+In this example, data collected over a three-month period in San Bernardino, CA are shown.
 Map data © Mapbox, © OpenStreetMap.

 For the concerns assigned specific monitoring objectives in this monitoring plan, the analysis approaches are specified in Table 4.1, in Section 4.3.
 Appendices D and E provide more detailed descriptions of how different analyses are performed and the different implementations of the approaches that are possible.
 These appendices also list important limitations that will be taken into account at the analysis stage and will be communicated in the public presentation of results.
 The specific implementation of these approaches will be determined after the data is collected and evaluated.
+Data will be analyzed according to the general approaches outlined above.